II SUNDAY OF THE YEAR

 1 samuel 3:3b-10, 19; 1 corinthians 6:13c-15a, 17-20; john 1:35-43

-one evening a professor sat at his desk to sort his mail. as he began to discard unwanted stuff, a magazine—delivered to him by mistake—fell open to an article titled: «the needs of the congo mission.»
+one evening a professor was sorting mail. a magazine—delivered to him by mistake—fell open to an article titled: «the needs of the congo mission.»

 the professor closed the magazine and wrote in his diary: «my search is over.» and albert schweitzer gave himself to the congo.

-GOD called samuel directly. john the baptist pointed out JESUS to two of his disciples, and JESUS invited them to «come and see». andrew told simon that they had found the messiah. samuel, andrew, simon. three unique people. three unique call stories.
+GOD called samuel directly. john the baptist pointed out jesus to two of his disciples, and jesus invited them to «come and see». andrew told simon that they had found the messiah. samuel, andrew, simon. three different people. three unique call stories.

 there are, however, elements common to each call story:

 - listening: GOD has a plan for each of us, and he calls us. we need to listen for his call which comes through people; through books/articles and talks; through life-events. we do not know how he will call us. one thing is certain: he will surprise us!